hoangduytran/blender-manual/manual/editors/video_sequencer/preview/sidebar.rst

 Sidebar
 *******

-The sidebar of the Preview can be toggled with the menu:
-:menuselection:`View --> Sidebar` or with the shortcut :kbd:`N`.
+The Sidebar can be toggled with the menu item :menuselection:`View --> Sidebar` or with the shortcut :kbd:`N`.

-:ref:`fig-editors_vse_preview_sidebar-overview` shows the sidebar of the Preview, but also the sidebar of the sequencer.
-In the Preview sidebar, the View tab is active and all panels are expanded.
-Safe Areas are enabled and an Annotation is added.
+The image below shows two Video Sequencers, one in Preview mode and one in Sequencer mode, both with their Sidebar open.

 .. _fig-editors_vse_preview_sidebar-overview:
 .. figure:: /images/editors_vse_preview_sidebar-overview.svg
    :alt: Sidebar overview

-   Video Sequence Editor with two sidebars: Preview and Sequencer.

 Tool